AmigoDheena/php-invoice-generator/README.md

 - PDF export uses [dompdf](https://github.com/dompdf/dompdf).
 - No database required—just PHP and file permissions.
 - Currency is consistently shown as `Rs.` for Indian Rupees in all views and PDFs.
+- Cloud storage integration uses custom API libraries (implement in `includes/cloud/` for your chosen provider).

 ## .gitignore